Jump to Navigation

 People v.
 Bernard Benjamin

-After Bernard Benjamin was charged with the first degree murder of one person and the attempt murder of another, Stephen Richards won a verdict of second degree murder.
+After Bernard Benjamin was charged with the first-degree murder of one person and the attempt murder of another, Stephen Richards won a verdict of second-degree murder.
 After trial, Stephen Richards uncovered an instance of prosecutorial misconduct and won a new trial.
-After the jury was hung at the second trial, 7-5 for acquittal, the defendant was offered and accepted a sentence which enabled to be released after ten years in custody.
+After the jury was hung at the second trial, 7-5 for acquittal, the defendant was offered and accepted a sentence, which enabled him to be released after 10 years in custody.

 People v.
 David Sanner